 A columbarium is a public or private building that houses cremated remains.
 Columbaria are composed of small niches, which each house a single urn.

-Personalized stones and rocks are one of the oldest forms of memorialization.
+PFor those who want something smaller and closer to home, personalized stones and rocks are another option.
+This is one of the oldest forms of memorialization.
 Nature has formed these memorials over thousands and thousands of years—ours aren’t manufactured.

 To hold the cremated remains, we simply cut a hole in the stone, place the urn inside and seal the hole.